Russia expands criteria for a nuclear strike – DW – 11/21/2024

 'Critical' is the decisive word

-Pavel Podvig notes that the previous version referred only to "the existence of the state itself" being under threat.
-As to whether the occupation of parts of Russia's Kursk region by the Ukrainian army or US missile strikes on Russian airfields would be considered a threat to Russia's territorial integrity, Podvig focuses on the new doctrine's use of the word "critical."
+Podvig said the previous version referred only to "the existence of the state itself" being under threat.
+As to whether the occupation of parts of Russia's Kursk region by the Ukrainian army or US missile strikes on Russian airfields would be considered a threat to Russia's territorial integrity, Podvig focused on the new doctrine's use of the word "critical."

-It is not clear, he says, what sort of threat would be regarded as critical, and what would not.
-He comments that such things are intentionally left undefined: There is always room for interpretation in documents like this.
-"As I always say," Podvig remarks ironically, "they're not going to argue this in court: No one's going to hold a hearing before carrying out a nuclear strike."
+It's not clear, he said, what sort of threat would be regarded as critical, and what would not.
+He said such things are intentionally left undefined, adding that there was always room for interpretation in documents like this.
+"As I always say, they're not going to argue this in court: No one's going to hold a hearing before carrying out a nuclear strike," he said.

-Nonetheless, he believes there is a certain sense in formulating it like this.
+Nonetheless, Podvig believes there is a certain sense in formulating it like this.
 "How, for example, might the theoretical loss of the annexed Ukrainian territories be perceived?
-Russia can of course claim that this represents a critical threat to its territorial integrity, but no one else in the world recognizes these territories as part of the Russian Federation."
-It would therefore be difficult, Podvig says, to argue that this constituted a critical threat to its sovereignty.
+Russia can, of course, claim that this represents a critical threat to its territorial integrity, but no one else in the world recognizes these territories as part of the Russian Federation."
+It would therefore be difficult, he said, to argue that this constituted a critical threat to Russia's sovereignty.

 Are we on the brink of nuclear war?